stackforge/tripleo-ansible/README.rst

    from being rebuilt if the pre-existing image id maches the id being deployed.
    This may be useful for the purposes of testing.
    Example command line addition: -e force_rebuild=True
  * wait_for_hostkey - This option causes the playbook to wait for the SSH host keys to be restored.
-This options should only be used if the restore-ssh-host-keys element is built into the new image.
+This option should only be used if the restore-ssh-host-keys element is built into the new image.
  * single_controller - This option is for when a single controller node is receiving an upgrade.
 It alters the logic so that mysql checks operate as if the mysql database cluster is being maintained online by other